PinkDiamond1/scholar-documentation/eos/install-eosio-software/README.md

 $ cd eos
 ```

-### Update `git` branch
+### Update from Existing

-All EOS Testnet servers must be running on the same `tag` version.
+EOS Scholar Testnets must all be using the same `tag`, therefore if you've previously installed EOS.IO using another release you must update your version to use `dawn-v3.0.0` and update all submodules.

 ```
+ git pull
-$ git checkout tags/DAWN-2018-03-30-ALPHA
+$ git checkout tags/dawn-v3.0.0
+$ git submodule update --recursive
+$ ./eosio_build.sh
 ```

 To confirm you are on the right branch/tag.

 ```
 $ git status
-HEAD detached at DAWN-2018-03-30-ALPHA nothing to commit, working tree clean
+HEAD detached at dawn-v3.0.0
+nothing to commit, working tree clean
 ```